sbueringer/blog/_posts/2019-01-04-open-policy-agent-authorization-webhook.md

 ## Create/update/delete pods in every namespace except kube-system

-First of all, we grant the group `user` the rights to create/update/delete pods via RBAC:
+The basic idea is to grant create/update/delete rights on pods cluster-wide via RBAC and then OPA policies are used to deny access to pods in kube-system.
+First of all, we grant the group `user` the rights to create/update/delete pods:

 ````yaml
 kind: ClusterRole